harshitajain165/Split-face-effect/README.md

-<h5>P.S. - Open the links in a mobile device to try the effect.</h5>
+<h5 align= "center">P.S. - Open the links in a mobile device to try the effect.</h5>